 "My head was turned back to the pet shop as Chelsea pulled out of the strip mall and onto the highway, alarmingly close to the front of a big rig with Tim Hortons and a giant brown doughnut painted on its side."

-- The Heavy Bear by Tim Bowling, p 151
+-from The Heavy Bear by Tim Bowling, p 95 and 151

 "i want to visit every tim hortons in northern alberta